 Autism

-Autism can often feel like experiencing the world with the volume turned all the way up—every sound, thought, texture, and sensation leading to overwhelm and shutting down.
+Autism can feel like experiencing the world with the volume turned all the way up — every sound, thought, texture, and sensation leading to overwhelm and shutting down.

-Being autistic can mean navigating a world that wasn't built with your wiring in mind—where social rules can feel like unwritten codes and sensory overload lurks in everyday places like grocery stores or classrooms.
+Being autistic can mean navigating a world that wasn't built with your wiring in mins where social rules can feel like unwritten codes and sensory overload lurks in everyday places like grocery stores or classrooms.
 It can be exhausting to constantly mask or explain your needs just to fit in or be understood.
-The challenge isn’t being autistic—it’s often the lack of accommodations, patience, and true acceptance from the world around you.
+The challenge isn’t being autistic. it’s often the lack of accommodations, patience, and true acceptance from the world around you.

 Common Examples